DizNicolasAmor/interviews-practice/RUST.md

 - Useful when the value needs to be modified during the program execution, such as when updating a counter or performing calculations.

 Rust's ownership and borrowing system ensures that mutable variables are only modified in safe and controlled ways, preventing common errors like data races and null pointer exceptions.

+### What is a closure and how is it used?

+A closure is a type of anonymous function that can capture variables from its surrounding environment.
+The name "closure" referes to the values that are enclosed to the scope of that function.

+Closures are defined using the `|args|` expression syntax and can be stored in variables or passed as arguments to other functions.

+They are commonly used for operations that require some context or state, such as filtering or mapping collections.